 New York Tax Return Preparer Pleads Guilty to Preparing False Tax Returns

-Acting Assistant Attorney General Ciraolo commended the special agents of IRS-Criminal Investigation, who investigated the case, and Trial Attorneys Christopher O’Donnell and Mark McDonald of the Tax Division, who are prosecuting the case.
-Ciraolo also thanked the U.S. Attorney’s Office of the Eastern District of New York for their assistance.
+Acting Assistant Attorney General Ciraolo thanked agents of Internal Revenue Service– Criminal Investigation, who investigated the case and Trial Attorneys Mark Kotila and Brittney N. Campbell of the Tax Division, who are prosecuting the case.

 Additional information about the Tax Division and its enforcement efforts may be found on the division’s website.